LinuxProgramador/Hash_crackV2/README.md

+Note:

+The "sha256sum" and "sha512sum" functions can be used to check whether a file matches any hash stored in a predefined list, for example, to identify files that have previously been flagged as malicious or otherwise known.

+The function uses a plain-text file containing the hashes to be checked, with one hash per line.

+During the verification process:

+- If the file's hash matches one of the hashes in the list, the matching hash will be displayed in the console after entering the "recovery password".
+- If no match is found, "password not found" will be displayed.

+This allows the tool to quickly determine whether an analyzed file belongs to a set of files previously identified by their cryptographic hash.

 ##  External resources (dictionaries/rainbow tables/dictionary generator)
 1. Elpscrk — Intelligent wordlist generator: https://github.com/D4Vinci/elpscrk⁠
 2. CUPP — Custom wordlist generator: https://github.com/mebus/cupp⁠